garethcmurphy/unstructured_metadata/PITCHME.md

 - Reproducibility- Helps keeping track of data provenance (i.e. the steps leading to the final results)
 - Allows checking scientific integrity (checksum of data)
-- Finadbility - Allows find data based on the meta data (your own data and other peoples public data)
+- Findability - Allows find data based on the meta data (your own data and other peoples public data)
 - In the long term:help to automate standardized analysis workflow
 ---